 Couples planning marriage must meet with Father Joy at least 6 months before your proposed date.

-Weddings will not be performed after 2:00PM or before 6:30PM on Saturdays.
+Weddings will not be performed after 2:00PM on Saturdays.

 The Sacrament of Penance is God's gift to us so that any sin committed after Baptism can be forgiven.
 In confession we have the opportunity to repent and recover the grace of friendship with God.
 It is a holy moment in which we place ourselves in his presence and honestly acknowledge our sins, especially mortal sins.
 With absolution, we are reconciled to God and the Church.
 The Sacrament helps us stay close to the truth that we cannot live without God.
 "In him we live and move and have our being" (Acts 17:28).